Major update 13th January 2022

 Very early movements along this line are seen in both cuneiform syllabic and Egyptian proto-alphabetic signs as visual precursors to the consonants.”

-But in a number of instances the skill of writing has died out in some civilisations – a ‘technology lost’ scenario and had to be ‘reinvented’.
+But in several instances, the skill of writing had died out in some civilisations -which resulted in a ‘technology lost’ scenario and had to be ‘reinvented’ at a later date.

 It certainly is an intriguing thought that the Hebrew language was the first one.